Aditya-11/BrewV-Videoplayer/README.md

 * go to the directory where you downloaded the player (you can edit the CMakeLists file by putting haar1 or haar2 based )
 * install libraries platform and PyQt5 by using pip3 etc

-To run the player -->
+To run the player --> we have to create the execcutable first

-'''
-cmake ..
+* cmake ..
-make
+* make
-python player1.py
+* python player1.py
-'''

 # Usage